kieran-mackle/AutoTrader/docs/pages/index.md

  - *Data streaming*
  - *Historical data*
  - *Live market scanning with email notification*
+ - *Complex strategy implementation*: the limit is your imagination!

+## Simple Example

+The key components required to run a strategy using AutoTrader are:

+For a more detailed guide on getting started with AutoTrader, check out the Getting Started guide, or read the [documentation](docs).

 For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?